arttnba3/a3bot3/README.md

 ## Introduction

-_Yet another QQbot developed by arttnba3 with golang, based on go-cqhttp_
+_Yet another chat bot, compatible with Onebot v11 API._

 ## Usage

 ### _*Requirement_

-You need to have a [go-cqhttp](https://github.com/Mrs4s/go-cqhttp) firstly, config it, then run it with a3bot3
+You need to have a backend that is compatible with [OneBot-v11 Specification](https://github.com/botuniverse/onebot-11).
+All you need to do is setting it up, then running the a3bot3.

 ### Build

-The project doesn't need extra packages temporarily, so you can build it simply with:
+Currently the project doesn't need extra packages, so you can build it just simply with:

 ```shell
 $ go build
 ```

-Then an executable binary file `a3bot` will appear.
-JUST RUN TI WITH `go-cqhttp`.
+Then an executable binary file `a3bot3` will appear.
+JUST RUN TI WITH your own OneBot-compatible backend.

 ## Config